|Originally published in Inside the Influence Industry's Personal Data: Political Persuasion - How it works by Tactical Tech's Data & Politics team.|

 ↘ Voter registration records: This data can be gathered from an electoral register kept by the local electoral district as a record of who is registered to vote.
 For example, in the United Kingdom, the local registration officers keep two registers: the electoral register and the open register.
 Election staff, political parties, candidates and holders of elected office can access this data for 'electoral purposes'.
 Before elections or referendums the registers are sent to official campaigns for use to send out promotional material.
 The open register, which citizens can opt out of, can be bought by any person, company or organisation for any reason.
 Similar data is made available in many countries, varying in accordance with national data protection laws.

 ↘ Data brokers: Data brokers collect voter data and create voter profiles through various means, including the electoral databases mentioned above, surveys and from other commercial data.
 Data brokers often offer other services for political parties, such as software to manage their databases, referred to as constituent or customer relationship management systems (CRM).
-Apart from streamlining public data for use in campaigns, NationBuilder can ensure the database has the most up-to-date data and can enhance basic voter information with additional commercial data, such as financial information or hobbies and interests.
-Another provider, L2, offers basic data as well as occupation, likely primary language and views on hot-button political issues in the US like same-sex marriage and gun control.
+One company, NationBuild, apart from streamlining public data for use in campaigns, can ensure the database has the most up-to-date data and can enhance basic voter information with additional commercial data, such as financial information or hobbies and interests.
+Another provider, L2, offers basic data as well as occupation, likely primary language and views on hot-button political issues in the US such as same-sex marriage and gun control.

 ↘ Political party membership: In many countries, political parties keep registers of the members of their party.
 Apart from contact information, this history might include an individual's length of membership in the party, their voting records for party leadership, history of volunteering for the party and donations.
 Parties can use various technological tools to engage with members with the specific aim of collecting further data on them, including through canvassing apps or social media polls.
 In some countries, such as Kenya, this data must be shared with the government, whereas in others, such as the UK, it is up to the party if they want to publish the data or statistics from the data.